-Through sustaining production well pad development and facility capacity optimisation, IPC continues to focus on maximising production delivery at the Onion Lake Thermal asset.
-In 2023, the new production sustaining well Pad L was brought online.
+Through sustaining production well pad development and facility capacity optimization, IPC continues to focus on maximising production delivery at the Onion Lake Thermal asset.
+In 2023, production sustaining well Pad L was brought online with a phased well ramp-up plan.
+By the end of 2024, seven out of eight Pad L well pairs had been brought on to production.